cvdabbeele/cloudOneOnAWS/README.md

 ## High level overview of steps (see detailed steps in next section)

-1. open Cloud9, configure AWS CLI with your keys and region and clone this repo
+1. open Cloud9, configure AWS CLI with your keys and region
+2. clone this repo
-2. enter your settings in `00_define_vars.sh`
+3. enter your settings in `00_define_vars.sh`
-3. run  `. ./up.sh` to deploy the environment (mind the extra dot which is needed to "source" the vars from the script)
+4. run  `. ./up.sh` to deploy the environment (mind the extra dot which is needed to "source" the vars from the script)
-4. see [howToDemo.md](howToDemo.md) for demo scenarios
+5. see [howToDemo.md](howToDemo.md) for demo scenarios
-5y<<>>. run ./down.sh to tear everything down
+6. run ./down.sh to tear everything down

 ## Detailed setup instructions